No e-commerce business can be successful without an emphasis on delivering a great .

 When you step onto one rock and stay on it, you’ve only touched that one so you don’t move forward.
 However, if you step onto the next one - the next touchpoint - then you begin a journey down the stone path.

-Keeping this metaphor in mind, some of these rocks may belong to your business (like a great landing page design), but others may be external sources like search engines such as Google.
+Keeping this metaphor in mind, some of these rocks may belong to your business (like a ), but others may be external sources like search engines such as Google.
 This makes the e-commerce customer journey something that your company doesn’t have complete control over as it is a combination of internal and external touchpoints.

 However, your business can understand where users connect with your business channels through customer journey maps.